 Moreover, No Code's text adventure Stories Untold relies on the artistic formula that made old horrors, now called thrillers or whatever, so deeply memorable.
 There are no cheap jump scares here - it sows the seeds of dread and relies on the player's imagination to nurture them until ripe.

 You know, it's the same recipe that makes The Shining scary to this day.
 Well, to me at least.
 It's not scary because of what you see - it's scary because of what you don't.
 It is the player/reader who is the key ingredient in this formula, which is a talent that both of these developers seem to pack in abundance.

 To make matters even classier, Devolver Digital wrote, "We’d love to have folks from #TelltaleJobs join in on this and continue their vision for what was planned".
-Even if nothing comes of it, it is a wonderful sign of support and appreciation for their industry peers that have been subjected to what can only be described as a legal scam.
+Even if nothing comes of it, it is a wonderful sign of support and appreciation for their industry peers that have to what can only be described as a legal scam.

 While I cannot deny that Devolver's hands off approach and the Telltale-No Code combo would be one mean storytelling machine, it's probably a stretch at the moment.
 Think about it though - Telltale's reputation would improve No Code's chances at snatching up Netflix's prime IP, while the latter's enthusiasm might get the veterans' blood flowing again.

 Netflix are likely to be stewing over the decision for a bit longer though, taking the time to choose the right game developer instead of going for the first usual suspect.
 In that respect, No Code may actually stand a chance.